 Don't have time to read the full page right now?
 No problem.
 For your convenience you can download a PDF version of our Community and Economic Impact Fact Sheet and get the information you need.

 New local employment

-The Ranson facility represents a $218 million investment in the community, which includes $64 million in payroll over the next 10 years for the 150 new direct manufacturing jobs that will be created across all trades (from the production line to management and supervisors).
-All but a small handful of these positions that have requirements for specialized skills are expected to be filled by local residents.
+The Ranson facility represents a $203 million investment in the community, in addition to the approximately $64 million in payroll over the next 10 years for the new direct manufacturing jobs created across all trades (from the production line to management and supervisors).
+All but a small handful of these positions that have requirements for specialized skills are expected to be filled by area residents.

-Once the facility is in operation and we start production, for every direct job we hire for at the plant, we expect an additional job will be created in service, technical, trucking, manufacturing of raw materials jobs.
-Based on the results achieved in Mississippi, we anticipate that the facility in Ranson will generate an estimated $5 million annually in local economic activity, largely due to an increased demand for services.
+For every direct job we hire for at the plant, there’s typically an additional job created in service, technical, trucking, and manufacturing of raw materials jobs – an estimated $5 million annually in local economic activity, largely due to an increased demand for services.
 For starters, the economic impact of a new manufacturing facility in West Virginia goes well beyond the fences of the ROCKWOOL factory.

 New opportunities for local businesses

 Around 90 percent of our business is local meaning that we produce close to our customers and we are dedicated to building supplier relationships and sourcing products and services from businesses across Jefferson County and the region.

 This includes opportunities for full-time and seasonal contracts that will be provided across areas such as catering and food services, cleaning, landscaping, maintenance and trade services, and waste removal, among other areas.
 For more information and to submit an application for your business, visit our vendor and supplier application page.